 Joint Tenancy and Tenancy In Common – which is better?

 Both Joint Tenancy and Tenancy in Common have their individual pros and cons.
-Before deciding, be sure to think about your future portfolio plans and discuss with a professional mortgage advisor on your best interests.
+Before deciding, be sure to think about your future portfolio plans.
+Discuss with a professional mortgage advisor on your best interests.